How Can I Make My Zoom Room More Secure?

 It is important to note, however, that because our Zoom default settings allow open sharing which is critical to classroom interaction, there is a possibility for some internet users with ill intent to disrupt Zoom meetings and events.
 These incidents are referred to as ZoomBombing and are rare and tend to only affect publicly shared events.

 If you are concerned about ZoomBombing there are three easy measures your can take to further secure your room:

 - Refrain from selecting options that utilize your Personal Zoom Meeting ID (PMI) to host meetings – Your PMI is a static meeting ID that is reserved to you and linked to one virtual room.
 It is essentially one continuous meeting and anyone with the link can join at any time, all the time.
 Reusing your PMI for multiple meetings or class sessions could mean that guests not intended for that meeting could inadvertently join as the meeting ID does not change.
 You can start an instant meeting or schedule a meeting without using your PMI.

-- Set a meeting password – When scheduling a meeting, consider setting a meeting password for sensitive meetings.
-Trusted meeting attendees that receive the link from you won’t actually have to enter the password, but participants without the password protected link who attempt to join the meeting will be asked to use a password in order to join the meeting.
+- Set a meeting password or enable a waiting room– When scheduling a meeting, consider setting a meeting password or waiting room for sensitive meetings.
+If using a password, trusted meeting attendees that receive the link from you won’t actually have to enter the password, but participants without the password protected link who attempt to join the meeting will be asked to use a password in order to join the meeting.
+The waiting room feature allows the host to control when a participant joins the meeting.
+As the meeting host, you can admit attendees one by one or hold all attendees in the waiting room and admit them all at once.

 There are additional Zoom Meeting settings you may want to change based on your needs and meeting type to ensure that you maintain control of your Zoom meetings and have a positive meeting experience: